-As well as certifying your contingent assets via The Pensions Regulator's Exchange system, you’ll also need to send hard copy documents by 5 p.m. on the last working day of March.
+As well as certifying your contingent assets via TPR's Exchange system, you’ll also, if applicable, need to send hard copy documents by 5 p.m. on 1st April.

 Please send these hard copies to:

 Director of Legal, Compliance and Ethics Re: Contingent Assets

 If we’ve previously recognised contingent assets in your levy calculation, and you want to obtain levy credit in the coming year, you still need to recertify them online every year.